Written by Aaron R. Winston

 What TCPA Damages Can You Claim?

 One of the main reasons for filing a lawsuit is to collect damages for what the offender put you through.
-While spam messages from telemarketers are generally more of a nuisance than a harmful occurrence, the TCPA can still allow you to be compensated.
-Depending on which TCPA regulations the telemarketers violated, you might even get damages for your lost time.
+While spam messages from telemarketers are generally more of a nuisance than a harmful occurrence, the TCPA still allows you to be financially compensated.
+Depending on which TCPA regulations the telemarketers violated, you might even get monetary damages for your lost time.